Research

 Why Do Candidates Fail the SQE the First Time?

-Inadequate legal foundation in topics like criminal law, retained EU law, and property law.
+Many candidates lack sufficient legal knowledge in topics like criminal law, retained EU law, and property law.

 👉 SRA performance reports often highlight topic-level weaknesses.
 Use these to guide your next study plan.